YouTube SEO in 2026: How to Rank Higher and Get More Views

 YouTube cards are clickable elements that pop up when someone’s watching a video.
 They’re typically used to refer people to another piece of content, which is usually related to the topic at hand.
 So if you want a video to get more views and exposure, make it a YouTube card in your next video!

-End screens are interactive outros that appear in the last 5-20 seconds of a video.
+End screens are interactive outros that appear in the last 5 to 20 seconds (YouTube currently caps end screens at the final 20 seconds and requires the video to be at least 25 seconds long).
 You can add many things to an end screen (subscribe button, website link, etc.), but the best option is to recommend one video to watch next.
 That way, viewers click the next video without thinking too hard.
-This is the perfect place to give more exposure to a fully optimized video!
+This is the perfect place to give more exposure to a fully optimized video.

 Want to take it a step further?
 Promote your entire YouTube channel with this handy guide.